aicampbell/fabio/doc/source/install.rst

 * *python-fabio*: library built for Python2
 * *python-fabio-dbg*: debug symbols for Python2

-For this, you need a complete debian build environment:
+For this, you need a complete Debian build environment:

 ::